New Purdue Veterinary Medicine Associate Dean for Academic Success Named

 Dr. Wendy Townsend

-The Purdue University College of Veterinary Medicine is pleased to announce that Dr. Wendy Townsend, professor of ophthalmology in the Department of Veterinary Clinical Sciences, has been appointed as the next associate dean for academic success.
+Dr. Wendy Townsend, professor of ophthalmology in the Department of Veterinary Clinical Sciences, has been appointed as the College of Veterinary Medicine’s new associate dean for academic success, as of July 1.
 “Dr. Townsend brings to the role a distinguished record of leadership, a deep commitment to veterinary education, and a steadfast dedication to clinical excellence,” said Purdue Veterinary Medicine Dean Bret Marsh.

-Dr. Townsend succeeds Dr. Kathy Salisbury, who is retiring Monday, June 30, after a long and storied career at Purdue University.
+Dr. Townsend succeeds Dr. Kathy Salisbury, who retired June 30, after a long and storied career at Purdue University.
 Dr. Townsend expressed her deep gratitude to Dr. Salisbury for her guidance and support during the transition.
 “Dr. Salisbury has made a profound impact on academic programs within the College, and her contributions to student success and curriculum development have left an enduring legacy.”

 Dr. Townsend also shared her appreciation for Dean Marsh, for providing her with the opportunity to serve in this role and for his confidence in her leadership.
 In addition to her new appointment, Dr. Townsend will continue to serve as interim assistant dean for clinical education to ensure a seamless transition in academic leadership.
 She expressed sincere thanks to Dr. Jim Weisman for his mentorship and thoughtful guidance as she stepped into his former role, after he left this spring to serve in a national role with the American Veterinary Medical Association (AVMA).
 She also said she looks forward to working closely with Dr. Andrew Woolcock, assistant dean for curriculum and professional development; Dr. Melinda Anderson, interim director of the Veterinary Nursing Program; and the dedicated and talented members of the Academic Success team.